This post may contain affiliate links, please see the privacy policy for details.

 Nutrition

-Vodka and triple sec pair up with lemon to make this delicious lavender lemon drop martini.
-This is a light, refreshing lavender vodka cocktail and would be the perfect tipple for a balmy spring evening.
+Vodka and triple sec pair up with lemon and homemade lavender syrup to make this delicious lavender lemon drop martini.
+This is a light, refreshing lemon lavender cocktail and would be the perfect tipple for a balmy spring evening with its bright citrus and aromatic floral twist.

 Bella Bucchiotti